Premises Liability: Who Is Responsible?

 - If the person injured is a trespasser or a child;

-- When both the owner and the visitor is at fault for an injury; and
+- When both the owner and the visitor are at fault for an injury; and

 - Special rules for landlords.

 Please be aware that liability is determined by the laws and procedures of the state in which the injury occurred.
 In some states, the court will focus on the status of the injured visitor in determining liability.
 In other states, the focus will be on the condition of the property and the activities of both the owner and visitor.
+In most cases, the totality of the circumstances will be considered.
 It's also important to remember that the person occupying a property, such as an apartment tenant, is treated in the same manner as a landowner in many situations.

 Learn more about state-specific laws on our premises liability legal answers page.